 "Major investment" means an investment with over \$10 million annual Development, Modernization, Enhancement (DME) and/or Operations and Maintenance (O&M) costs or that requires special management attention based on it being a significant program or having policy implications; important to mission or function to the Treasury; high executive visibility; or unusual funding mechanism.
-See Treasury's Capital Investment and Planning Control (CPIC) process.
+See Treasury's Capital Planning and Investment Control (CPIC) process.

-"Major acquisition" has the same meaning as subpart 1046.70.
+"Major acquisition" has the same meaning as 1046.70.